Show All Answers

 People typically line an old ice cream pail or small trash can with a compostable bag to collect food scraps.
 Once the bag is full, tie it up and place it in your organics cart.
 Organics carts are picked up weekly on your trash day.

 If you’re currently a Vierkant customer, you will not be charged twice.
-You will still get a new organics cart from Vierkant in June.
+You will still get a new organics cart from Vierkant.
 Your current Vierkant organics cart will remain and become a yard-waste only cart.

 Vierkant will no longer accept co-mingled organics and yard waste because the commercial composting facility the organics are taken to will not accept the materials together.
 If you have concerns or questions, please call Vierkant at 612-922-2505.